nodejs/node/doc/api/events.markdown

 You can access this module by doing: `require("events");`

-Typically, event names are represented by a camel-cased string, however, there aren't any strict restrictions on that, as any string will be accepted.
+Typically, event names are represented by a camel-cased string, however, there aren’t any strict restrictions on that, as any string will be accepted.

 Functions can then be attached to objects, to be executed when an event is emitted.
 These functions are called _listeners_.
 Inside a listener